rizome-dev/opun/README.md

 Thus, Opun was born.

-Opun is a Terminal Development Kit - a wrapper for Terminal Development Environments (TDEs), providing Sequential Workflow Automation, a standardized configuration system for Prompts, Workflows, Actions & Tools, remote distribution via manifests, MCP Client & Server, Slash Commands, a Prompt Garden, and much more.
+Opun is a Terminal Development Kit - a wrapper for Terminal Development Environments (TDEs), providing Sequential Workflow Automation, Cross-Provider Subagent Orchestration, a standardized configuration system for Prompts, Workflows, Actions & Tools, remote distribution via manifests, MCP Client & Server, Slash Commands, a Prompt Garden, and much more.

 built by: [rizome labs](https://rizome.dev)